nikosheng/adx-clickhosue-ssb-benchmark/README.md

 to measure and compare the performance.

 ## What is Star Schema Benchmark(SSB)
-Star Schema Benchmark, aks SSB, is designed to measure performance of database products in support of data warehousing application.
+Star Schema Benchmark, aka SSB, is designed to measure performance of database products in support of data warehousing application.
 It is developed based on [TPC-H benchmark](https://www.tpc.org/tpch/) but with a curated schema version.
 Simply speaking, SSB benchmarking schema is easier for developer to verify the performance of major commercial databases with a concise schema and queries.